 - Cliff Vesting:

 Here, the executive must wait for the full vesting period (typically 3 years) to complete before the award vests.
 Cliff vesting is a common approach in private company environments, as it pushes out a company’s liabilities related to long-term incentive awards to a point well in the future.
+This structure can also simplify financial forecasting while reinforcing retention at key inflection points.

 - Graded or Ratable Vesting:

 This vesting schedule allows for a portion of a granted award to vest periodically, say annually over a four-year period, over the lifecycle of the vesting term.
 A recipient would need to complete the vesting period to become fully vested, but contrary to the cliff vesting approach, such vesting schedule would allow a recipient to realize some value of the granted incentive even if they didn’t continue employment through the full vesting period.
+In executive compensation consulting engagements, graded vesting is often evaluated alongside performance metrics to balance motivation and risk.

 - Performance-Based Vesting: